 A Sampling of Cases Handled by David Allen

 Listed below is a sample of recent cases (and some notable older ones), he has tried.
-Many more cases are settled out of court (see List of Recent Dismissals below).
+Many more cases are settled out of court or dismissal prior to trial (see List of Recent Dismissals below).
 Names of clients are used only where case was prominently reported in the news and therefore in the public domain.

 State v.
 W., King Co.
-Superior Court, 2016: Attorney charged with sexually assaulting his date.
+Superior Court, 2016: Attorney charged with sexually assaulting his date who was alleged to have been too intoxicated to consent.
 After extensive litigation, discovery and investigation, case dismissed outright 3 days before trial.

 State v.
 Ryan, Whatcom County Superior Court, February 2018.
-Financial advisor charged with forcibly raping his children’s 14 year old babysitter as well as other related charges.
+Financial advisor charged with forcibly sexually assaulting his children’s teenage babysitter as well as other related charges.
 After a trial that lasted almost a month the jury acquitted him on all charges.
+Jury afterwards said that while they agreed the young woman was sexually assaulted, they believed it was by some other person and she transferred it to Mr. Ryan.
 See:

 State v.
 Hansen, Yakima County Superior Court, May 2017 and retrial in August of 2017.
 Attorney charged with attempting to rape; unlawfully imprison and forcible indecent liberties against his paralegal.
 The defense was that they had a long term consensual sexual relationship which she was falsely denying and made the accusations to extort money.
 First trial ended with acquittal on attempted rape charge and hung jury on two other counts.
 Second trial ended with acquittal on unlawful imprisonment charge and was hung 8-4 for acquittal on the indecent liberties count which was then dismissed by State.
 Attorney maintained his law license.